 Using Google Workspace as an organization’s “email server” is, in many cases, more secure than using an email server that resides on a corporate network.

-When a company’s entire employee email database resides in a file on a corporate server, it’s vulnerable to hackers who are able penetrate the company’s perimeter security.
+When a company’s employee email database resides in a file on a corporate server, it’s vulnerable to hackers who are able to penetrate the company’s perimeter security.
 On the other hand, Google customer email data is scattered in small pieces across Google’s global data centers.

 On the topic of perimeter security, Google has legions of skilled engineers who are dedicated to fending off intrusions.
 Corporations are not in a position to dedicate a large number of resources to the same tasks.
 They are instead dependent on the reliability of security hardware and software solutions, supplemented by internal monitoring efforts.